 What is a Disposal Injection Well?

 Injection wells are vertical pipes drilled into deep layers of rock.
-Natural gas companies use the wells to dispose saltwater waste produced as a result of hydraulic fracturing, or “fracking.”
+Drilling companies use the wells to dispose of wastewater produced as a result of hydraulic fracturing, or “fracking.”
 The wells utilize the earth’s soil and bedrock to filter and treat the contaminated water, which is then spread across a wide subsection of the surrounding bedrock for final storage.

 Do Disposal Wells Cause Earthquakes?

-Disposal wells, however, have failed to provide a panacea for oil-extractors wondering how best to dispose of their dirty byproducts.
-A recent spate of earthquakes in the Midwest has attracted the attention of many geologists who link the abnormal seismic activity to disposal wells located suspiciously close to the quake epicenters.
-Quakes in Arkansas, Colorado and Oklahoma, where hard bedrock has a harder time absorbing shock waves emitted during the disposal process, have been tied to injection well activity.
+A recent spate of earthquakes in the Midwest – and, more recently, Texas – -has attracted the attention of many geologists who link the abnormal seismic activity to disposal wells located close to the quake epicenters.
+Quakes in Arkansas, Colorado, Ohio, Oklahoma and Texas have been tied to disposal well activity.

 Christopher Joyce, an NPR science correspondent, explains how the use of disposal wells can cause quakes: “The water first used in fracturing rock is retrieved and pumped into these waste wells, which take lots of water.
 And at more than 9,000 feet deep the water is under high pressure that can build up over months or years.
 It’s this pressure that can actually create earthquakes.”